 In contrast, professionally made night guards can cost as little as $150.
 While that can be an investment, it’s definitely cheaper than fixing damaged dental veneers.

 Veneers for Severe Teeth Grinding

 If you’ve been a tooth grinder for years, you may have worn your teeth to the point where you have exposed dentin, which can be very painful.
 Dentin is the layer of your teeth that sits below your enamel, and there are many nerve endings in dentin.
 This is why it becomes painful if your enamel wears away.

 People who have exposed dentin or extreme tooth damage due to grinding might have veneers as a result.
 If that’s you, a night guard is most likely in order.
 It’s better to use a night guard to prevent more damage than to continue to fix damage after it has already happened.

 Wearing a hard night guard can help protect your veneers from damage, which could prevent the need for additional costly dental procedures in the future.

 It’s not just about protecting your teeth or veneers, either.
 Remember, night guards can help reduce the unpleasant side effects of bruxism such as jaw pain, TMJ, or facial pain.

 When bruxism is so severe that it causes tooth damage, you should definitely make a treatment plan with your dentist.
-They can help evaluate your situation to determine the best option, including what type of night guard will work well for you.
+Hard night guards tend to provide more protection than soft night guards for people who are heavy grinders; however, the hard material of the night guard could also potentially damage or loosen your veneers.
+Your dentist can help evaluate your situation to determine the best option, including what type of night guard will work well for you.
 You can also talk to your dentist about whether you should get an upper or lower night guard.